vdb86/htpc-setup/README.md

   You usually don’t need to change the script, but **check file paths** to make sure they match your setup.
   The script is included in the files folder.
+  You can run it as-is or convert it to an `.exe`.
+     See `Convert to exe.txt` for instructions (in the files folder).

 - **KDE Connect**
   Installed [KDE Connect](https://kdeconnect.kde.org/) so I can send web pages from my phone to the HTPC.
 They open in the default browser (**Firefox** with **uBlock**).